ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ~~~

 where `input_share` is the aggregator's input share and `nonce` and `extensions`
 are the corresponding fields of `Report`.
+Clients MUST NOT use the same `enc`
+for multitple reports.

 The leader responds to well-formed requests to `[leader]/leader/upload` with
 status 200 and an empty body.
 Malformed requests are handled as described in